 (5) URL Rewriting Techniques

 One of the methods that are similar to the proposed algorithm we present in this paper is URL rewriting.
 URL rewriting can turn unsightly URLs into nice ones — with a lot less agony and expense than picking a good domain name.
 Salz, Kuznetsov et al. proposed a method of encoding a remote record identifier that maintains compatibility with active content by creating a new identifier from a base portion and a path and/or query portion.
-They also disclosed a method of decrypting an encrypted rewritten record identifier and a gateway apparatus for mediating communication between a client system and a server system using the remote record identifier encryption and decryption methods.
-[27, 28][20, 21].
+They also disclosed a method of decrypting an encrypted rewritten record identifier and a gateway apparatus for mediating communication between a client system and a server system using the remote record identifier encryption and decryption methods [27, 28].

 3 The AULS Solution